MileHacker Logo

 Whitehorse Transit System

 The main transfer point for most routes is located downtown.
-You'll discover detailed route maps and schedules on the City of Whitehorse website.
-Printed schedules and maps are also available at major bus stops and the Whitehorse Visitor Information Centre.
+You can find detailed route maps and schedules on the City of Whitehorse website.
+Printed schedules and maps are also can be found at major bus stops and the Whitehorse Visitor Information Centre.

 Ticketing & Fares